 where $x_<=(x_{i_1},\ldots,x_{i_k})$ where $i_1<\cdots <i_k$ are the indices of all elements of $x$ less than $x_1$ and $x_>$ is defined similarly for elements of $x$ greater than $x_1$.
 Extend $p$ to a map $\beta \colon \mathfrak{S}_n \to \mathbb{T}_{n+1}$ by attaching leaves to $p(x)$ to give a binary tree (in other words, ``unpruning'' $p(x)$). \end{defn}

-\begin{remark} Amending the definition of $p$ slightly so that the root of $p(x)$ is labeled by $x_1$ results in the pruned tree having the in-order labeling (see Section~\ref{sec: meetjoin}).
+\begin{remark} Amending the definition of $p$ slightly so that the root of $p(x)$ is labeled by $x_1$ results in the pruned tree having the \emph{in-order labeling}, where a vertex's label is greater than those of the vertices in its left subtree and smaller than those of the vertices in its right subtree.
 This labeled tree is, in fact, the unbalanced binary search tree for the permutation.
 (See~\cite{knuth}.)
 The pruned tree map is also related to the bijection between permutations and increasing binary trees on $n$ vertices (see~\cite[p.\ 24]{stanley}): the pruned tree associated to $w$ is the increasing binary tree associated to $w^{-1}$ with the labels removed.
 Consequently, the pruned tree map is a surjection. \end{remark}

 \begin{example} Figure~\ref{fig: bigedelmanex} shows $p\colon \mathfrak{S}_4\to \{\text{pruned trees with 4 vertices}\}$.
 Permutations having the same image are circled. \end{example}

 \begin{thm} The map $p \colon \mathfrak{S}_n \to \mathbb{T}_{n+1}$ gives an order-preserving surjection from $\mathscr{E}_n$ to $\mathscr{C}_{n + 1}$. \end{thm}